How romantic the past is...

 - The second Nintendo DS Guitar Hero title is set in a rock festival made of several of these, ranging from the 2000s to The Seventies.
 However, the 2000s are split into "modern" and "2000".

 - The Wotch had a 1970's themed dance (which annoyed Mingmei because she hadn't enjoyed the decade the first time around).

-- In Daria's episode "Life in the Past Lane", Jane is dating a guy, Nathan, who is obsessed with swing dancing and the styles and manners of The Forties.
-They go to a dance party and to a drive-by cinema meeting centred around said decade.
+- In Daria's episode "Life in the Past Lane" (which provides the page image seen above), Jane is dating a guy, Nathan, who is obsessed with swing dancing and the styles and manners of The Forties.
+They go to a dance party and to a drive-by cinema meeting centered around said decade.

 - The Simpsons:

 - Marge's Old Flame Artie Ziff tries to woo her back by recreating their prom and paying everyone in town to dress like they did in The Seventies.
 (Disco Stu, of course, "is working pro bono.")

 - One episode has Greaser's Cafe, which is built around this trope (concerning The Fifties, to be specific.)
 The owner boasts that in there, the fifties will never go away.
 Soon thereafter, the cafe has to close down.

 - Just google the words of the title.
 There'll be hundreds of matches for all kinds of decade parties, especially from The Eighties (which is likely to be the one easiest to represent visually).